Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 Future connections will now use your certificate to authenticate you.

-Note: The option to have Adiirc generate a certificate for you does not currently generate a compatible certificate.
+**Note:** The option to have Adiirc generate a certificate for you does not currently generate a compatible certificate.

 <!-- markdownlint-disable MD022 -->
 ## Add your fingerprint to NickServ
 {: .no_toc}

-You can then check whether you have a fingerprint by using `whois` on
+After connecting, you can check whether you have a fingerprint by using `whois` on yourself:
-yourself:

 ```irc
 /whois YourOwnNick